 Proposals for all presentation formats will be double-blind peer-reviewed.
 Please ensure that any reference made to your previous work within the proposal does not include self-reference information that clearly identifies you or one of your co-authors.
 Avoid, for example, statements such as In a previous study, we (YOURNAME, date).
 Any proposal that does not respect the blind review format will be rejected.

-Individuals who will not be attending the conference are discouraged from submitting proposals.
-Conference attendees highly value the discussion period with all authors at the conclusion of conference sessions.
-Presenters who know that they cannot attend the conference are asked to withdraw their proposals as soon as possible to give another presenter a place on the program.
+Accepted presenters who know that they cannot attend the conference are asked to withdraw their proposals as soon as possible to give another presenter a place on the program.
 If unforeseen circumstances at the last minute dictate that a presenter cannot attend the conference, a substitute will be permitted.

 The author’s confirmation of attendance and presentation signifies that the author will present the paper on the day and time assigned by the conference program committee.
 AAAL will not respond to or consider requests for a specific time slot.